 Are there any special measures my family and friends should be taking?

 Yes.
 The most recent Government advice remains that some people are more clinically vulnerable to COVID-19 than others.
 These include those aged over 70, those with specific chronic pre-existing conditions and pregnant women.
-These clinically vulnerable people should continue to take particular care to minimise contact with others outside their households, but do not need to be shielded.
+These clinically vulnerable people should continue to take particular care to minimise contact with others outside their households.

 As per Public Health England, where COVID-19 is circulating in the community at high rates and symptoms can differ from person to person, it is not always obvious who might be affected by the virus and be infectious to others.